nasa-itc/generic_imu/README.md

 This includes flight software (FSW), ground software (GSW), simulation, and support directories.

 ## Overview
-This generic_imu component is a UART device that accepts multiple commands, including requests for telemetry and data.
+This generic_imu component is a CAN device that accepts multiple commands, including requests for telemetry and data.
 The available FSW is for use in the core Flight System (cFS) while the GSW supports COSMOS.
 A NOS3 simulation is available which includes both generic_imu and 42 data providers.